 - Customers now demand personalised offers, promotions and deals.
 Retailers are now creating personalised promotions based on someone’s shopping history.

 - Retailers are now hiring technical pricing and data talent to maximise revenue.
 Large, medium and small businesses are searching for people who can make money out of data.
 Data analytics and modelling is not enough – they want people who can turn data into margin growth.

 Many retailers are responding to the new online digital retail era by reducing their prices for most items to keep up with Amazon’s retail pricing strategies.

 A large number of retailers are taking the predictable path of high-low pricing (usually a bit lower than their competitors – see everyday low pricing) to drive volume and hold onto customers – very tactical retail pricing strategies.
 See our blog on price floors.

 Some retailers are attempting to improve their online retail pricing strategies by optimising their prices.
-Most retail pricing strategies and optimisations however, still appear to be automating cost plus thinking at the category price level.
+Most retail pricing strategies and optimisations, however, still appear to be automating cost plus thinking at the category price level.

 A handful of very talented pricing and data teams are bucking the typical retail pricing trend and well on their way to figuring out how to optimise at a very granular, line-item price level while managing price and data complexity.

-We see some exceptional examples of teams transforming their retail pricing strategies and sales techniques to re-connect with the market and customer base by:
+We see some exceptional examples of teams transforming their retail pricing strategies and sales techniques to re-connect with the market and customer by: